-As we begin, it’s important to remember why we fast.
+As we begin our corporate fast, it’s important to remember why we fast.
 After all, food is a gift from God, given to us at creation and a reminder of His provision for us.
 Food strengthens us, food provides refreshment and joy, and food helps us to build community with one another.
 Like all gifts it can be abused, but it is fundamentally good.

 The spiritual discipline of fasting is important.
 The people of God have fasted for thousands of years, often in times in which securing food was a matter of survival and not convenience.
 Some early Christians even made it their practice to fast twice per week!
 Jesus Himself spoke about fasting several times.
 He always affirmed its importance but also reminded the disciples of its purpose.

 Jesus was once asked why His disciples didn’t fast like the Pharisees.
 Jesus’s reply is a powerful reminder of why we fast: “Can the wedding guests mourn as long as the bridegroom is with them?
 The days will come when the bridegroom is taken away from them, and then they will fast”.
 (Matthew 9:14-15)